austin-putz/GenSel/README.md

 | AX-116627005 | 19 | 144285591 |
 | AX-116799393 | 19 | 144287132 |

-Do not forget the beginning part of the 2nd and 3rd columns!
+Do not forget the beginning part of the 2nd and 3rd column names!
 (I used ALGP2, see parameter file below!!)

 ### Genotype File